LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

 with a tile size and a tiling execution policy, plus a ``RAJA::statement::For`` type with an execution execution policy for each tile dimension.

+In :ref:`tiledmatrixtranspose-label` and :ref:`matrixtransposelocalarray-label`,
+we will discuss loop tiling in more detail including how it can be used to improve performance of certain algorithms.

-The file ``RAJA/examples/tut_matrix-multiply.cpp``
-contains the complete working example code for all examples described in this section.
+The file ``RAJA/examples/tut_matrix-multiply.cpp`` contains the complete working code for all examples described in this section.
 It also contains a raw CUDA version of the kernel for comparison.